Leohnardoh/printf/README.md

 # _printf :

-A project on printf function created by Okhueleigbe Leonard and Christopher OCEN for ALX software engineering school.
+A group project on printf function created by Okhueleigbe Leonard and Christopher OCEN for ALX software engineering school.
 ## Dependencies :

 The `_printf` function was coded on an Ubuntu 14.04 LTS machine with `gcc` version 4.8.4.